devnich/windows-setup/README.md

 1. Uninstall previous version
 2. Delete Start Menu items for previous version
 3. Install for single user ("Just Me" option)
+4. Select "Create shortcuts" (this should be checked by default)
-4. Open Anaconda PowerShell Prompt and run the following command:
+5. Open Anaconda PowerShell Prompt and run the following command:
     ``` bash
     conda create -n lab --clone base
     ```
-5. When the process is complete (it will take several minutes), you may close Powershell
+6. When the process is complete (it will take several minutes), you may close Powershell

 ### 1.4.2.
 DB Browser for SQLite

-1. Don't create a menu item for the Cipher version of SQLite
+1. De-select the the option to create a Program Menu entry for DB Browser Cipher.

 ### 1.4.3.
 Git for Windows